STA 2000 笔记

 3.2.5 Z-Score

-Z-Score: the number of standard deviations that a given value is above or below the mean.
+Z-Score: the number of standard deviations that a given value

 - a data value is considered an extreme outlier if its Z-Score is less than -3 or greater than +3